adyxax/www/content/blog/ansible/custom-fact.md

 ---
 title: "Ansible custom facts"
-linkTitle: "Ansible custom facts"
 date: 2018-09-25
-description: >
-  How to write custom facte with ansible
+description: How to write custom facts with ansible
+tags:
+  - ansible
 ---

+## Introduction

 Custom facts are actually quite easy to implement despite the lack of documentation about it.

-## How they work
+## How custom facts work

 On any Ansible controlled host — that is, the remote machine that is being controlled and not the machine on which the playbook is run — you just need to create a directory at
 `/etc/ansible/facts.d`.
 Inside this directory, you can place one or more `*.fact` files.
-These are files that return JSON data, which will then be included in the raft of facts that
+These are files that must return JSON data, which will then be included in the raft of facts that
 Ansible gathers.

 The facts will be available to ansible at `hostvars.host.ansible_local.<fact_name>`.